Housing market chills, layoffs, US cos. dial up virus fight

 — Panera Bread is offering basic groceries for takeout and delivery at about 90% of U.S. stores.
 Customers can order things like milk, fruit, and yogurt along with regular Panera meals.

-AP reporters Yuri Kageyama, Tom Krisher, Michelle Chapman, Dee-Ann Durbin, Stan Choe and David Koenig contributed to this report.
+AP reporters Yuri Kageyama, Tom Krisher, Anne D’Innocenzio, Michelle Chapman, Dee-Ann Durbin, Stan Choe and David Koenig contributed to this report.